grill-lab/DL-Hard/README.md

 ELQ [<a href="https://arxiv.org/abs/2010.02413">Li et al., 2020</a>]) are provided for all 400 queries from the DL 2019/20 test datasets. </p>

-<p> Golden entity links linking to Wikipedia can be found: <a href="https://github.com/grill-lab/DL-Hard/blob/main/annotations/entity/gold-entity-judgements.json">here</a>.
+<p> Golden entity links to Wikipedia (2021/02/27) can be found: <a href="https://github.com/grill-lab/DL-Hard/blob/main/annotations/entity/gold-entity-judgements.json">here</a>.
-Also include are annotations: (1) <i>Answer in Link</i>: whether question answer in linked Wikipedia page, and (2) <i>Core Entities in Wiki</i>: whether any core entities within the question were not found in Wikipedia. </p>
+Also include are annotations: (1) <i>Answer in Link</i>: whether question is answered within linked Wikipedia page, and (2) <i>Core
+Entities in Wiki</i>: whether any core entities of the question were not found in Wikipedia. </p>

 <p> SOTA entity linkers results can be found: <a href="https://github.com/grill-lab/DL-Hard/blob/main/annotations/entity/entity_linker_results.json">here</a></p>